-Students with expressed interest in a CS major who are admitted to Mines and meet the PATHS eligibility criteria after January 1, 2018 may receive an invitation to apply to PATHS in the discretion of the selection committee on a funds-available basis after consideration of all Priority Applications.
-Eligible students who receive an invitation to apply to PATHS after February 12, 2018 must submit their completed PATHS Scholarship Application by the Extended Application Deadline of March 31, 2018.
+Students with expressed interest in a CS major who are admitted to Mines and meet the PATHS eligibility criteria after January 1, 2019 may be considered for a PATHS Scholarship in the discretion of the selection committee on a funds-available basis after consideration of all Priority Applications.
+Eligible students who apply to PATHS after January 31, 2019 must submit their completed PATHS Scholarship Application by the Extended Application Deadline of March 1, 2019.

-Information from the FAFSA will enable the Mines Financial Aid Office to identify for the PATHS selection committee those admitted students who are eligible to be invited to apply for a PATHS Scholarship.
-Please complete your FAFSA as early as possible so you can receive a priority invitation to apply to PATHS, if eligible.
+Information from the FAFSA process will enable the Mines Financial Aid Office to provide accurate information to the PATHS selection committee.
+Please complete your FAFSA documents as early as possible.

 The FAFSA can be completed online at https://fafsa.ed.gov/ starting October 1st of each year.
 It is important to note that the FAFSA must be completed each year you are attending Mines.
 See step-by-step instructions to submit your FAFSA to Mines Office of Financial Aid at https://inside.mines.edu/Apply-for-Financial-Aid_1.